CGJennings/strange-rhino/README.md

 ### Implementation notes

-To prevent the possibility of confusing Mozilla Rhino and Strange Rhino, Strange Rhino has been moved to the package `ca.cgjennings.script.mozilla` (instead of `org.mozilla`).

-> To incorporate updates, you must not only update the folder structure and `org.mozilla` references in the code, but you must also update the many string literal class references used for code generation (`"Lorg/mozilla/..."`).
+#### Debugger changes

 In order to interoperate with the Strange Eons [script debugger](https://cgjennings.github.io/se3docs/dm-debugger.html), the adapter classes in `javascript/tools/debugger` have been modified and/or replaced.
 The following classes are kept (with modifications): `Dim`, `GuiCallback`, `ScopeProvider`, `SourceProvider`.
 The Rhino debugger is not used, and its sources and dependencies have been removed: `Main`, `SwingGui`, `test.j` and the entire contents of the `treetable` package.

+#### JSR 223

-The contents of the `mozilla/util` package have been added in order to bridge between (Strange) Rhino and Strange Eons via the JSR 223 scripting interface.
-These are adapted from the reference implementation for adding Rhino to JSR 223.
+The contents of the `ca.cgjennings.script.util` package bridge between Strange Rhino and Strange Eons via the JSR 223 scripting interface.
+These classes were adapted from the reference implementation that was used to add a variant of Rhino to Java 6 for JSR 223.

+#### Package names

+Up to the commit tagged `v1.7.9r`, Strange Rhino used a different package hierarchy to prevent confusion with other variants of Rhino.
+The package root was `ca.cgjennings.script.mozilla` instead of `org.mozilla`.

+This practice stopped with the commit tagged `v1.7.9u` to make it easier to merge in upstream changes.
+Updating existing code should require little more than replacing the string `ca.cgjennings.script.mozilla` with `org.mozilla`, and likewise `ca/cgjennings/script/mozilla` with `org/mozilla`.

 ## License information